cloin/semaphore-mcp/README.md

 1. Access the web UI at http://localhost:3000
 2. Login with username `admin` and password `admin123`
 3. Navigate to User Settings and create an API token
-4. Set up the API token in your `.env` file or generate one using the provided script:
+4. Set up the API token in your `.env` file or generate one using the provided script (semaphore url hardcoded as http://localhost:3000):
    ```bash
    # Generate a token with default admin credentials
    ./scripts/generate-token.sh admin admin123